Food and flirting; how firms learn to live with China antitrust raids

+April 26 Payment processor PayPal Holdings Inc reported a 5.2 percent rise in quarterly profit on Wednesday, helped by an increase in payment processing volumes and customer additions.

-HONG KONG/BEIJING In the early afternoon of Monday, Aug.
-4, ten men in suits and casual business wear barged into a busy office at Mercedes-Benz's (DAIGn.DE) east China sales office, near Shanghai's Hongqiao international airport.
+HONG KONG/BEIJING Aug 11 In the early afternoon of Monday, Aug.
+4, ten men in suits and casual business wear barged into a busy office at Mercedes-Benz's east China sales office, near Shanghai's Hongqiao international airport.

 "People were starting a new week and were just back from lunch, when the men arrived," said a person familiar with the scene.
 "They didn't have the slightest idea they were coming to rip the office apart and question people for data and information for the next 10 hours," he said, adding the men were antitrust investigators from China's National Development and Reform Commission (NDRC).